sodadata/soda-core/docs/documentation/warehouse_types.md

 # Set warehouse configurations

 Soda SQL needs connection details in order to access your [warehouse]({% link documentation/glossary.md %}#warehouse) to scan your data.
-Each type of warehouse requires different configuration parameters.
+Each type of warehouse uses different configuration parameters.
 To set the warehouse configurations in your [warehouse YAML]({% link documentation/warehouse.md %}), use the following example configurations that correspond to each database type that Soda SQL supports.

 [Apache Hive](#apache-hive) <br />
 [AWS Athena](#aws-athena) <br />